John-Abbott-College/3W5-Notes/1_Review_history_JSInHTML_Functions.md

 It is the browser that loads HTML pages and builds up the DOM.
 It runs JavaScript code as it encounters it when it runs through the page it is loading.

+### Lab - ECMAScript latest version

+When was the latest version of JavaScript released?
+What is the official name of the version of the standard?

 ## Adding JavaScript in HTML